codeRIT/hackathon-manager/docs/deployment-dokku.md

 # ...remaining general environment variables...
 ```

+_providing a `\` at the end of the line allows you to continue the command onto new lines instead of typing all of the variables in one line_

 **See [Environment Variables](deployment-environment-variables.md) for all required environment variables**

 Once all configuration is set, add Dokku as a remote & run an initial deploy.